 Find more details about how we define the demographics that we monitor.

 Age of a person (or the age range of groups) on the date (or period) relevant to the point of measurement.
 It is determined based on demographic information available in the existing administrative databases or information provided by the survey respondent.

 Sex of a person - male or female - is determined based on demographic information available in the existing databases or information entered by the interviewer during the survey.

 Average neighbourhood income (quintiles) is a proxy for a personal or household income level, calculated by Statistics Canada when new census data become available.
 Average income estimates are first calculated for small geographic areas that have a population of 400–700 people.
 Based on these estimates, Ontario neighbourhoods are classified into five equal-sized groups, or quintiles, from poorest (Q1) to wealthiest (Q5).
 The postal codes of a person's place of residence is used to assign them to one of the small geographic areas and then into one of the income quintiles.

 Household income categories are defined based on income information provided by survey respondents.
 Income is reported in categories or in quintiles.
 Income categories provide information on a person's or household's absolute income.
 Income quintiles are calculated by Statistics Canada and provide an estimate of an individual's or family's income (based on household and community size) compared to other respondents in the same province.

 The level of education is assigned based on the education information provided by survey respondents.
 The variable indicates the highest level of education acquired by the respondent.
 This analysis is available only for survey-based indicators.

-Immigration status of a person of interest is determined based on information provided by survey respondents or from information available in existing admin databases (Citizenship and Immigration database (CIC) or using the recent OHIP registrants as proxy from Ontario Health Insurance Plan Claims Database).
+Immigration status is determined based on information provided by survey respondents or from information available in existing admin databases (Citizenship and Immigration database (CIC) or using the recent OHIP registrants as proxy from Ontario Health Insurance Plan Claims Database.